List of minor biblical places: Shaalim

 Saul and his assistant passed through the land of Shaalim looking for his father's lost donkeys, according to 1 Samuel 9:4, probably in the highlands of Ephraim.
 Some manuscripts of the Septuagint locate the burial place of Abdon in Pirathon, in the hill country of Ephraim, in the land of Shaalim, although other versions read "in the hill country of the Amalekites".

 Shamir

 This is about the biblical locations, not the person mentioned in 1 Chronicles 24:24.

 Shamir is the name of a biblical place which according to Joshua 15:48 was found in the hill-country of the Tribe of Judah.

 According to Judges 10:1-2, the Israelite leader Tola lived, died, and was buried in a location called Shamir in the hill-country of the Tribe of Ephraim.

 Shaveh Kiriathaim

-According to Genesis 14:5, Chedorlaomer defeated the Emim at Shaveh Kiriathaim.
+According to Genesis 14:5, Chedorlaomer and his allies defeated the Emim at Shaveh Kiriathaim.

 Shaveh, Valley of

-A valley named Shaveh (king's valley) is the location where, according to Genesis 14:17, the king of Sodom went to meet Abram after the defeat of the forces of Chedorlaomer.
+A valley named Shaveh (or the King's Valley) is the location where, according to Genesis 14:17, Bera, the King of Sodom went to meet Abram after the defeat of the forces of Chedorlaomer.